Indian Airlines Flight 421: Timeline

 At 2:30 PM, the hijackers forced Subrahmanyam to convey to the negotiators over radio their intention to commence execution of one hostage every half hour - starting with Subrahmanyam - if their demands were not met.
 However, no executions were carried out.
 At 4 PM, two of the hijackers were taken to the terminal building for further negotiations, and at 5:30 PM when they had not yet returned, the remaining hijackers threatened to detonate an explosive device on board the aircraft.
 At 5:55 PM both the hijackers returned to the aircraft, leaving again at 6:20 PM only to return after 10 minutes.

 At 6:50 PM, Dubai Chief of Police Colonel Dahi Khalfan Tamim announced to the press that the hijackers had been put under protective custody and that they had surrendered unconditionally.
 At 7 PM, two Dubai National Airlines Transport Authority passenger coaches arrived and all passengers and crew members were taken to the terminal building.
 The hijackers were then detained by the UAE authorities.
 The UAE authorities initially promised a seven-day asylum to the hijackers before their departure to the United States.
 In subsequent discussions with UAE and Indian officials, the hijackers were given two options: extradition back to India, or prosecution for air piracy under UAE law.
 All hijackers were later extradited to India.

+In popular culture

+This hijacking was an important part of the 2021 Indian film Bell Bottom.
+In this movie, the flight is fictionalized as IC 691 and operated by an Airbus A321-200.
+The film also depicts the hijacking as a confrontation between Indian intelligence and a Sikh separatists organization backed by Pakistani intelligence.